Ghuyv2412/Self-Balanced-Car/README.md

-# STM32_SelfBalancing_Robot
+# STM32_SelfBalancing_Car

-A two-wheeled self-balancing robot project implemented on the **STM32F407VET6** microcontroller, designed to maintain upright stability using PID control logic.
+A two-wheeled self-balancing car project implemented on the **STM32F407VET6** microcontroller, designed to maintain upright stability using PID control logic.

-The robot utilizes real-time data from an IMU sensor (MPU6050) to calculate tilt angles and adjusts the torque of the **GA25-370** motors accordingly via the **L298N** driver.
+The car utilizes real-time data from an IMU sensor (MPU6050) to calculate tilt angles and adjusts the torque of the **GA25-370** motors accordingly via the **L298N** driver.

 ---